A primer on semiconvex functions in general potential theories: Elementary properties of semicontinuous functions

-defines un upper semicontinuous extension of $u$ to all of $\R^n$. \item[(b)] For each $K \subset X$ compact, if $u \not\equiv -\infty$ admits a finite maximum on $K$ (see Proposition \ref{prop:usc} (c)). \end{itemize} Analogous facts hold for $u: X \to (-\infty, +\infty]$ which is lower semicontinuous on $X$. \end{remark}
+defines an upper semicontinuous extension of $u$ to all of $\R^n$; \item[(b)] for each $K \subset X$ compact, if $u \not\equiv -\infty$, then it admits a finite maximum on $K$ (see Proposition~\ref{prop:usc}(c)); \end{itemize} Analogous facts hold for $u: X \to (-\infty, +\infty]$ which is lower semicontinuous on $X$. \end{remark}